 Again, this depends on the types of plastics being used and the process used to bond them.
 Generally, it is not recommended to weld two varying plastics, as they may not create as strong a bond as two similar plastics.

 How strong are the welds?

-Thermoplastics, while extremely versatile, can be used to create durable, long-lasting welds.
-Certain plastics will also have a slower deterioration time than metals, so depending on the project and the ultimate use of the components, we can recommend a solution to you that will ensure the welds have staying power.
+Thermoplastics, while extremely versatile, create durable, long-lasting welds.
+Certain plastics have a slower deterioration time than metals, so depending on the project and the ultimate use of the components, we will recommend a solution that will ensure the welds have staying power.

 What are common uses for welded plastics?

 Welded plastics have thousands of uses.
 For example, you can utilize welds in the medical field to transport gases and chemicals through small-to-large life-saving components.

 Using plastic welds avoids the complications that come with corroding metal components from the materials being transported.
 This is why we see plastic welding most-often used in these industries: